xbeat/Machine-Learning/README.md

 Introduction to NLP and Short Text Analysis

 Natural Language Processing (NLP) is a field of artificial intelligence that focuses on the interaction between computers and human language.
 Short text analysis is a crucial subset of NLP, dealing with brief pieces of text such as tweets, product reviews, or chat messages.
 This slideshow will explore various machine learning techniques for analyzing short texts using Python.

+## Logistic Distribution Probability Regression and Neural Networks

+Introduction to Logistic Distribution

+The logistic distribution is a continuous probability distribution characterized by its location parameter μ and scale parameter s.
+Its probability density function forms a symmetric curve similar to the normal distribution but with heavier tails.
+Understanding its implementation is crucial for various statistical applications.

 ## Feature selection preprocessing